bookofproofs/bookofproofs.github.io/_sources/history/20th-century/keast.md

 * Keast also worked with Edward Copson who was the Regius Professor of Mathematics at St Andrews.
 * In the following year, 1967, Keast published his second paper with Ron Mitchell, Finite difference solution of the third boundary problem in elliptic and parabolic equations.
 * In 1967 Keast was awarded a Ph.D. for his thesis on numerical analysis and he was promoted to lecturer.
-* We noted above that Keast married Kathleen Duffin in Bathgate, West Lothian, in 1967.
 * Colin Campbell, who had been in the same class as Keast as an undergraduate at Edinburgh, had spent 1964-65 studying for a Master's degree at McGill in Canada before being appointed to St Andrews in 1965.
 * He and Keast wrote the joint paper The stability of difference approximations to a selfadjoint parabolic equation, under derivative boundary conditions which was published in 1968.
 * Keast was a keen sportsman and an enthusiastic cyclist taking part in competitive events.